 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 Also referred to as “the Michigan termite,” Carpenter Ants are very prevalent in Northern Michigan.
-They are most commonly found in wooded areas.
-The carpenter ant attacks any type of unprotected wood structure, including rotting fence posts, hollow stumps, lumber, and firewood.
-They enjoy moisture-damaged areas, which are commonly found around doors, windows, roof lines, and decks where no flashing is found.
+They will attack any type of unprotected wood structure, including rotting fence posts, hollow stumps, lumber, and firewood.
+They enjoy moisture-damaged wood, which is commonly found around doors, windows, roof lines, and decks where no flashing is found.
 If you are finding sawdust around your home, it is likely that the Carpenter Ant is the culprit.
 Their bodies are black and segmented and come in all different sizes.
 To help with proper identification, you can find blonde hairs on their thorax or abdomen.
 Most commonly you will find the large ants in your home anywhere you have or may have had water damage, such as bathrooms or the kitchen.

 Tips to prevent Carpenter Ants

-- Make sure you trim branches and bushes from structure.
+- Trim branches and bushes from structure.

-- Be sure to fix and replace any water-damaged wood, as well as to have an exterior preventative treatment applied to your structure.
+- Have an exterior preventative treatment applied to your structure.
 The best time to do is in the spring; however, if you have an infestation you should get treated by a professional immediately.

-It is highly advised that customers DO NOT attempt to spray or treat carpenter ants with store bought products.
+It is highly advised that customers DO NOT attempt to spray or treat Carpenter Ants with store-bought products.
 This will drive the ants inside and cause a much larger issue than originally detected.
-Store bought products are usually some form of pyrethrin, which acts as a repellent; this will cause the ants to avoid any area sprayed until the product has broken down.
+Store-bought products are usually some form of pyrethrin, which acts as a repellent; this will cause the ants to avoid any area sprayed until the product has broken down.
 This can make it much more difficult to eradicate the ants once they begin using an alternative route.